Learning how to meal prep, when you do it right, can be a lifesaver.

 Meal Planning Lunch / Dinner — Recipe #1

-It’s easy to make in advance and can stay fresh in the fridge for up to four days or you could even freeze them.
-One of the reasons why I always reach for this recipe is because it requires minimum ingredients but lots of flavor.
+It’s easy to make in advance and can stay fresh in the fridge for up to four days, or you could even freeze them.
+One of the reasons I always reach for this recipe is because it requires minimal ingredients but offers lots of flavor.

 Meal Planning Lunch / Dinner — Recipe #2

-If you’re suffering from Monday-blues, you need something good to look forward to.
+If you’re suffering from Monday blues, you need something good to look forward to.
 This Greek chicken meal prep is quickly done and will give you healthy lunch options for four days.
-The recipe uses 1 pound boneless and skinless chicken breasts or simply four individual breasts.
+The recipe uses 1 pound of boneless and skinless chicken breasts or simply four individual breasts.

 This recipe is paired with a quick homemade tzatziki, a Greek tomato salad and farro—are we lunching in Athens or what?

 Tip: If you don’t like farro, swap it for brown rice or quinoa.
-And, if you are low-carb, then cauliflower rice should do the trick.
+And, if you prefer low carb, then cauliflower rice should do the trick.

 Meal Planning Lunch / Dinner — Recipe #3